ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 The above code create a tuple & call json_result which will convert the tuple to http result in the form of json.

 But the above added method won't work because its not marked as Worker.
-Let's mark this method as worker by using annotation "Worker", so our code looks like this -
+Let's mark this method as worker by using annotation "Worker".
+Now our code looks like this -

 ```
 @[Worker]